Because Cusco – part 2

 As we were checking into the hotel, I ran up against a small personal disaster.
 Okay, maybe disaster is too strong a word but mishap is too weak so let’s settle on dis-hap – something between mishap and disaster.

 We approached the desk and began the regular check-in process of handing in our passports to be photocopied and cursorily completing the registration form.
-I reached inside the pocket of my trusty travel vest for my reading glasses and felt mild unease when the pocket was empty.
+I reached inside the pocket of my trusty travel vest for my reading glasses and felt mild unease when I found the pocket was empty.
 My anxiety intensified as I checked every pocket on the vest (and there are a lot of pockets), my shirt, my pants, and my jacket only to come up empty each time.
 Each empty tap unsettled me further.
 I could function without the reading glasses but would strain reading every restaurant menu and also with any use of my laptop.
 Reading the book I’d brought would be out of the question.

 I had to assume that somehow my glasses had fallen out of my pocket on the bus from Puno.
 Unfortunately, by the time we called the bus company, the vehicle was en route to another destination.

 (If you’re wondering why I simply don’t use bifocals, the reality is that ideally, my vision would be corrected with trifocals.
-Several years ago, I invested in graduated lenses but they induced constant dizziness and I chose to go with two pair – one for distance and one for close work – and eschew that middle layer.)
+Several years ago, I invested in graduated lenses but they induced constant dizziness and I chose to go with two pair – one for distance and one for close work – and forgo that middle layer.)

 There was little to do but wait and check again in the morning.
 Meanwhile, both Jan and Jill were traveling with spare pairs of their own and offered to lend them to me.
 Jan’s turned out to be far too strong and, while Jill’s weren’t exactly in the Goldilocks zone, Papa Bear definitely found them useful.